- What are my Options if I am a Settlement Class Member?

 - What products are at issue in the Settlement?

-The products included in the Settlement are any JUUL product designed, manufactured, produced, advertised, marketed, distributed, or sold by JUUL Labs, or under the logo of JUUL, including “JUUL”-branded pods or devices.
+The products included in the Settlements are any product designed, manufactured, produced, advertised, marketed, distributed, or sold by JUUL, or under the logo of JUUL, including “JUUL”-branded pods or devices.
 If you bought these products before December 7, 2022, you are in the Settlement Class.

-If you are not sure whether you are included in the Settlement Class, you contact the Settlement Administrator by calling 1-855-604-1734 (Toll-Free) or emailing info@JUULClassAction.com.
+If you are not sure whether you are included in the Settlement Class, you may call 1-855-604-1734 or email info@JUULClassAction.com.
 Please do not contact Defendants or the Court.

 - What are the benefits of the Settlement?

-JUUL Labs, on behalf of itself and other persons and entities, has agreed to pay $255,000,000 to settle the claims of the Settlement Class.
-Class members who submit a claim will be eligible to get paid from that Settlement amount after payment for the lawyers’ fees and the case expenses as described in FAQ 32.
+The two settlements total over $300,000,000.
+In the first settlement, JUUL has agreed to pay $255,000,000 to settle the claims of the Settlement Class.
+In the second settlement, Altria has agreed to pay an additional $45,531,250 to settle the remaining claims of the Settlement Class.
+Class members who submit a claim will be eligible to get paid from both Settlements after payment for the lawyers’ fees and the case expenses.

 Settlement Class Member Options